Card News Roundup: Home Depot and Other Breaches; Millennial Trends

 Fall usually brings its own busy-ness after the general sweet slowness of summer, and our current September is no exception.
-There are changes afoot in the payments business, notably the coming of EMV Cards here in America, their arrival hastened by the constant headlines about all-too-noteworthy security breaches in the news.
+There are changes afoot in the payments business, notably the coming of EMV Cards here in America, their arrival hastened by the constant headlines about all-too-noteworthy security EMV cards and home depot breach in the news.

 Unfortunately, one such breach has been keeping headline writers busy lately: Home Depot has experienced what Forbes describes as potentially “larger than the Target breach,” and says the home improvement chain “is investigating all transactions that have occurred since April.
 Given how long the breach lasted,” the article continues, it could end up “costing Home Depot hundreds of millions of dollars.”

 The real kicker comes in the “lessons not learned” department: “The same malware used in the Target breach was likely also used to compromise Home Depot.”

 In fact, the Home Depot news at Forbes was part of a round-up of data hacks, including one for the Healthcare.gov site.
 That has its own unfortunate punchline: “the manufacturer’s default password on the server had never been changed, the server was not subject to security scans, the test servers were mistakenly connected to the internet.”